bartolsthoorn/jules/README.md

 # jules
 > Experimental

-A fast way to write scrapers.
+A fast new way to write scrapers.
-This is an ongoing project.
+This is still an ongoing project.

 ~~~ruby
 require 'net/http'